kjerandp/CoPilot/README.md

 ```

 #### Executing basic queries
-For the first test, let's try to get some data.
-I have create a simple unit test in order to query for customers.
+Let's try to get some data.
+I have created a simple unit test to query for customers.
 Using the `Query` method, I can write regular sql and pass it an object with any arguments.
 In this case I have none, so I'm passing NULL.

 ```